united-manufacturing-hub/united-manufacturing-hub/docs/content/en/docs/Developers/united-manufacturing-hub/sensorconnect/index.md

 ## Getting started
 ### Production setup
 Sensorconnect is by default implemented in the United Manufacturing Hub.
-You can use our Management SaaS tool to enable it, set your preffered transmitter id and choose the ip range to look for gateways.
+You can use our Management SaaS tool to enable it in the values.yaml, set your preffered transmitter id and choose the ip range to look for gateways etc.
+All possible environment variables you can use to customize sensorconnect are described at the [environment-variables website](/docs/Developers/united-manufacturing-hub/environment-variables/).
 ### Development setup
 Here is a quick tutorial on how to start up a basic configuration / a basic docker-compose stack, so that you can develop.